ml-postech/ml-postech.github.io/news/2024-09-two-papers-have-been-accepted-to.md

 ---
-title: "Two papers have been accepted to NeurIPS 2024 (One spotlight paper)."
+title: Two papers have been accepted to NeurIPS 2024 (One spotlight paper).
 date: 2024-09-01
 ---
 Two papers have been accepted to NeurIPS 2024 (One spotlight paper).